 - Challenging norms: A different and honest feedback can be used to shake up the status quo and provide new perspectives for new ways of working or doing tasks.

-Firstly, HR must adopt a mindful approach to the different ways in which individuals work and communicate, and this starts with the hiring process.
+- Hiring process – Firstly, HR must adopt a mindful approach to the different ways in which individuals work and communicate, and this starts with the hiring process.
 HR should cast a wider net, evaluate their screening criteria and reinvent interviews.

-Speak to us today to create an inclusive working environment and culture where neurodivergent individuals can thrive.
+Contact us today to create an inclusive working environment and culture where neurodivergent individuals can thrive.